tommaso-borgato/wildfly-clustering-reproducers/SSO_HOTROD_JDG/README.md

-# SSO Single Sign On
+# Clustered SSO (Single Sign On)

 Demonstrates how to run SSO on a 2 nodes WildFly cluster;

 When you have a cluster of WildFly nodes, you can transparently propagate authenticated session to all the nodes;

 This way you can just authenticate once to the the whole cluster;

+In this scenario the SSO information is off-loaded to a JDG Cluster;

 ## Steps